-Over 221,000 trips were made during the year to September 2020, breaking all the records set last year by other UK cycle schemes and the company's own statistics.
+Over 221,000 trips were made during the year, an increase of 119% - far more than any increased numbers reported by other UK cycle schemes and the company's own record set last year.

-There has been exponential growth with average trips per day up by 46%.
+There has been exponential growth in the last year with average trips per day up by 46%.
 This is due in part to the 75 new hire stations installed at sites across the city including Montgomery Street and Belford Road next to the Scottish National Gallery of Modern Art (Modern One) and Dean Gallery.
 Other sites included West Crosscauseway, Corstorphine Road and Craigleith Road.
 These are areas previously not served by a cycle scheme and is part of a strategy to create a cycling network for the city as an alternative to short car journeys.

 New users to Edinburgh Cycle Hire have totalled more than 34,000 bringing the overall to 57,000 customers cycling in and around the city.
+Earlier in 2020 the popular scheme was extended into South Queensferry with start/end journeys totally nearly 4,500 in the first six months and 1,500 new customers joining the scheme.
+Proving that cycle hire can function as a public transport service, as well as improving inner city connectivity.